 - 4.2.1.2 Where significant archaeological resources are found, mitigation measures relating to their preservation or removal must be implemented.
-Where significant archaeological resources must be preserved in-situ, only development and site alterations which maintain the heritage integrity of the site will be permitted, as determined through consultation with qualified professionals and the Village Heritage Advisory Committee (HAC). - 4.2.1.3 Council may also maintain the integrity of archaeological resources by adopting Zoning By-law(s) to prohibit any land use activities or the erection of buildings or structures on land which is the site of a significant archaeological resource. - 4.2.1.4 Council, with the advice of the Ministry of Tourism, Culture and Sport, may undertake the preparation of an Archaeological Master Plan.
+Where significant archaeological resources must be preserved in-situ, only development and site alterations which maintain the heritage integrity of the site will be permitted, as determined through consultation with qualified professionals and the Village Advisory Committee (HAC). - 4.2.1.3 Council may also maintain the integrity of archaeological resources by adopting Zoning By-law(s) to prohibit any land use activities or the erection of buildings or structures on land which is the site of a significant archaeological resource. - 4.2.1.4 Council, with the advice of the Ministry of Tourism, Culture and Sport, may undertake the preparation of an Archaeological Master Plan.
 The Master Plan will identify and map known archaeological sites registered with the Provincial Archaeological Sites Database, as well as areas within the municipality having archaeological potential.
 The Master Plan may also outline policies, programs and strategies to protect significant archaeological sites.
-Such a Plan shall include engagement with aboriginal peoples. - 4.2.1.5 Council shall consult with appropriate government agencies, including the Ministry of Tourism, Culture and Sport, the Ministry of Government and Consumer Services, and with aboriginal peoples when an identified historic human cemetery and marked or unmarked human burial site is affected by a proposed development.
-In such circumstances, the provisions of the Heritage Act and of the Funeral, Burial and Cremation Services Act shall apply. - 4.2.1.6 Early engagement with the Algonquins of Ontario is encouraged where archaeological assessments are undertaken on lands within the Algonquin Traditional Territory.
+Such a Plan shall include engagement with aboriginal peoples.

+4.2.1.5 Council shall consult with appropriate government agencies, including the Ministry of Tourism, Culture and Sport, the Ministry of Consumer and Business Services, and with aboriginal peoples when an identified historic human cemetery and marked or unmarked human burial site is affected by a proposed development.
+In such circumstances, the provisions of the Heritage Act and of the Funeral, Burial and Cremation Services Act shall apply.